 Playa de Las Piletas

-Sanlúcar de Barrameda is a huge draw for people because of its abundance of beaches.
-We visited Sanlúcar on a day trip from Jerez, so we only had time to catch the sunset along Playa de Las Piletas.
-It's the most central and busiest of the beaches in Sanlúcar, which means it has a lot of facilities in and around it.
+Sanlucar de Barrameda is a huge draw for people because of its abundance of beaches.
+We visited Sanlucar on a day trip from Jerez, so we only had time to catch the sunset along Playa de Las Piletas.
+It’s the most central and busiest of the beaches in Sanlucar, which means it has a lot of facilities in and around it.
 Playa de Las Piletas is famous for its annual horse races, which have been held here since 1845.
 From the beach you can see the Doñana National Park on the other side of the Guadalquivir River.
-If this doesn't make it one of the best beaches in the Province of Cádiz then I don't know what will.
+If this doesn’t make it one of the best beaches in Cadiz then I don’t know what will.

-There are so many beautiful beaches in the Province of Cádiz to choose from, and this list only touches the very tip of them.
-But hopefully some of these beaches get added to your itinerary when you start planning a trip to southern Spain!
-The weather in southern Spain is pretty nice all year round, so chances are if you visit in the off season you'll have some of best Spanish beaches almost all to yourself.
+There are so many beautiful beaches in the Province of Cadiz to choose from, and this list only touches the very tip of them.
+But hopefully some of these beaches get added to your itinerary when you start planning a trip to southern Spain.
+The weather in Andalusia is nice all year round, so chances are if you visit in the off season you’ll have some of the best beaches in Cadiz almost all to yourself.

-If you've ever visited Cádiz, I would love to hear your thoughts on the province itself and what you consider to be some of the best beaches in Cádiz!
-Even if you haven't been to this part of Andalusia yet, let me know what you think so far in the comments below.
+If you’ve ever visited Cadiz, I would love to hear your thoughts on the province itself and what you consider to be some of the best beaches in Cadiz as well.
 And remember, you can keep up to date on my recent travels by following me on Instagram!